jouvelot/mech.v/README.md

 # Documentation

-- See file headers for proper description.
+- See file headers for proper description

 - Contributors' Mines Paris technical report, "A Foundational Framework for the Specification and Verification of Mechanism Design" (https://www.cri.mines-paristech.fr/classement/doc/E-458.pdf)